CottageLabs/localvoices/README.md

 * born_date - full datestamp computed from the partial datestamp in "born" (e.g. if born says "1975", born_date says "01-01-1975")
 * died_date - full datestamp computed from the partial datestamp in "died" (e.g. if died says "1975", died_date says "01-01-1975")
 * versions - a list of all of the song versions, computed from Singer2Version, with each version containing an embedded song, computed from Song2Version.
 Note that this versions object is _almost_ identical to the individual versions objects in the Versions Index
-    * Note that in the "song" field in the version object, we incorporate the canonical_location and the alternative_titles as simple computed fields.
+    * Note that in the "song" field in the version object, we incorporate the canonical_location and the alternative_title as simple computed fields.
 We do not incorporate the more complex computed fields, as these are unnecessary for searching on this object.
     * Note that we also incorporate the canonical_location field in the version itself, as a simple computed field

 #### Versions Index